dskemp/courtdata/content/cases/ot2014/13-1352/index.md

 - 1991thomas
 advocates:
 - "Matthew E. Meyer"
-- "Ilana Eisenstein"
+- "Ilana H. Eisenstein"
 - "Jeffrey L. Fisher"
 roles:
 - "Assistant Prosecuting Attorney, on behalf of the Petitioner"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioner"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Petitioner"
 - "on behalf of the Respondent"
 tags:
 - "Sixth Amendment"